Check Eligibility

 The Financial Ombudsman Service has already ruled in favour of complainants on hidden commissions.

-You need to act quickly as there are statutory deadlines, known as limitation periods, that apply to mis-selling claims.
+Be aware, there are statutory deadlines, known as limitation periods, that apply to mis-selling claims.

 FAQs